optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### What is estimagic?

-- Library for difficult numerical optimization
+- Library for numerical optimization
 - Tools for nonlinear estimation and inference
-- Wraps many other optimizer libraries:
+- Harmonized interface to:
     - Scipy, Nlopt, TAO, Pygmo, ...
-- Harmonized interface
-- A lot of additional functionality
+- Adds functionality and convenience

 ---